-2102611 Medical Instrumentation 3(3-0-9)
+2102611 Medical Instrumentation 3(3-0-9) Condition : Consent of Faculty

-Basic concepts of medical instrumentation; origin and characteristic of medical signal, its processing and analysis; medical imaging system; therapeutic devices and concepts of smart healthcare systems and devices.
+Basic concepts of medical instrumentation: origin and characteristic of medical signal, its processing and analysis; medical imaging system; therapeutic devices and concepts of smart healthcare systems and devices.

-2102620 Electromagnetic Theory 3(3-0-9)
+2102620 Electromagnetic Theory 3(3-0-9) Condition : Consent of Faculty

-Fundamentals principles of electromagnetic, including, Maxwell's Equations, properties of materials in electromagnetic field, boundary conditions, and electromagnetic potentials; Electromagnetic Theorem, Poynting's theorem, Uniqueness theorem, Reciprocity theorem, Duality principles and Equivalence principles; Applications of electromagnetic theory and theorems to find the analytical solution of electromagnetic boundary-value problems in Cartesian, cylindrical and spherical coordinates for the analysis of waveguide, cavity, antenna and scattering problems; Basic computational techniques for numerical analysis of electromagnetics problems, including the finite difference, finite element, and moment methods.
+Fundamentals principles of electromagnetic, including, Maxwell's Equations, properties of materials in electromagnetic field, boundary conditions, and electromagnetic potentials; Electromagnetic Theorem, Poynting's theorem, Uniqueness theorem, Reciprocity theorem, Duality principles and Equivalence principles; Applications of electromagnetic theory and theorems to find the analytical solution of electromagnetic boundaryvalue problems in Cartesian, cylindrical and spherical coordinates for the analysis of waveguide, cavity, antenna and scattering problems; Basic computational techniques for numerical analysis of electromagnetics problems, including the finite difference, finite element, and moment methods.

-2102624 Microwave Photonic and Radio 3(3-0-9) over Fiber Technology
+2102624\ Microwave Photonic and Radio 3(3-0-9) over Fiber Technology